boniface2025/Bnjeri_churn_project_phase3/README_Bnjeri.md

 *This project was completed as part of the Phase 3 Data Science curriculum at Moringa School.*

-To access the github hosting the project work, click on the "Project Git Hub" hyperlink.
-[Project git hub](https://github.com/boniface2025/Bnjeri_churn_project_phase3.git).
+To access the github hosting the project work, click on the "Project Git Hub" hyperlink [Project git hub](https://github.com/boniface2025/Bnjeri_churn_project_phase3.git).